wting/pelican-svbtle/README.md

 - header date format is hardcoded in `./templates/header.html` with the exception of articles.
 - Svbtle uses Freight-Sans-Pro for article titles and Proxima Nova for body.
-  While they are two great fonts, neither are free.
-I've linked to them in case the client has them installed, but most users will be view the site with Open Sans.
+  While they are great fonts, neither are free.
+I've linked to them in case the client has them installed, but most users will browse the site with Open Sans.

 ## INSTALL